andreasvc/disco-dop/docs/fileformats.rst

 In this case, we see the model for shortest derivation parsing, where every fragment is assigned a uniform weight of 0.5.
+These weights are not normalized when the grammar is loaded.

 Miscellaneous
 -------------